bevyengine/bevy/CODE_OF_CONDUCT.md

 4. Spamming, low-grade trolling and flame-baiting make the community worse and are not allowed.
 5. Bevy is an all-ages community.
 This is not the place for explicitly sexual or gorey materials.

+Maintainers are held to a higher standard than other community members.
+If a maintainer violates community standards, they should expect less leeway than others.
+These policies apply to private interactions between community members as well as those in public: if someone has been harassing you in private, let us know.

 When the standards are violated, maintainers will:

 1. Warn the offender.